ArielZidon/Pokemon_Game/README.md

 follow the next section to understand how to use the program.

 ## Usage
+Click on the release tag and then download the zip file that is there:

 In order to run the program follow these steps:
 - Open a new Terminal (if you use PyCharm, open the terminal at the lower toolbar)
 - Write the command : java -jar Ex4_Server_v0.0.jar "Case number"